TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 We use the LINCS dataset to find those genes that are affected by mosapride, and then we find all the tissues in GTEx with those genes TPM > a user-specified threshold.

-This is limited to 2 results for graphing purposes.
+This was limited to 2 results to show how additional connections can be made in the graph automatically (in this case, the continuous physiology between vagina & uterus).

 The query after this one returns the full table.

 ```graphql
 //Returns a table containing compund generic name correlated with genes with higher than threshold expression level in different tissues